kevincastejon/colyseus-unity-example/README.md

 ## Overview
 [Colyseus.io](https://colyseus.io/) is nodejs game server library made by [Endel](https://www.patreon.com/endel), it comes with many clients including a Unity3D one.

 This repo is an example on how to use Colyseus server-side and Unity3d client-side.
+It synchronizes players positions/rotations into a small level, allows interactions like player's emotes, opening/closing doors, switching lights on/off, spawning/destroying/throwing balls and offers networked physics for these balls.
+Interactions are done by pressing the "E" key.

 ### Live Demo
 [Try it online here](https://kevincastejon.github.io/colyseus-unity-example/)